 IS NULL), logical NOT/AND/OR, relational operators, simple numeric arithmetic, and simple text pattern matching with

 All filters evaluate message properties.
-Filters cannot evaluate the message body.
+Filters can't evaluate the message body.

 Complex filter rules require processing capacity.
-In particular, the use of SQL filter rules results in lower overall message throughput at the subscription, topic, and namespace level.
-Whenever possible, applications should choose correlation filters over SQL-like filters, since they are much more efficient in processing and therefore have less impact on throughput.
+In particular, the use of SQL filter rules cause lower overall message throughput at the subscription, topic, and namespace level.
+Whenever possible, applications should choose correlation filters over SQL-like filters because they're much more efficient in processing and have less impact on throughput.

 The simplest usage scenario for a topic is that every subscription gets a copy of each message sent to a topic, which enables a broadcast pattern.

 Filters and actions enable two further groups of patterns: partitioning and routing.

 Partitioning uses filters to distribute messages across several existing topic subscriptions in a predictable and mutually exclusive manner.
 The partitioning pattern is used when a system is scaled out to handle many different contexts in functionally identical compartments that each hold a subset of the overall data; for example, customer profile information.
 With partitioning, a publisher submits the message into a topic without requiring any knowledge of the partitioning model.
 The message then is moved to the correct subscription from which it can then be retrieved by the partition's message handler.

 Routing uses filters to distribute messages across topic subscriptions in a predictable fashion, but not necessarily exclusive.
 In conjunction with the auto forwarding feature, topic filters can be used to create complex routing graphs within a Service Bus namespace for message distribution within an Azure region.
 With Azure Functions or Azure Logic Apps acting as a bridge between Azure Service Bus namespaces, you can create complex global topologies with direct integration into line-of-business applications.